stormpath/stormpath-documentation/source/configuration.rst

     Initializing a client instance can be done in a number of ways:

-    - with the location of API key properties file:
+    - with the location of the API key properties file:

     .. literalinclude:: code/ruby/configuration/initialize_client/api_key_location.rb
       :language: ruby

-    - by explicitly setting the API key id and secret:
+    - by explicitly setting the API key ID and secret:

     .. literalinclude:: code/ruby/configuration/initialize_client/api_key_and_secret.rb
       :language: ruby

-    - with altered variables in the API key properties file:
+    - or with altered variables in the API key properties file.

-    You can even identify the names of the properties to use as the API key id and secret.
-For example, suppose your properties was:
+    You can even identify the names of the properties to use as the API key ID and secret.
+For example, suppose your properties were:

     .. code:: console